Aardwolf-Social/aardwolf-social/README.md

 * LICENSE -- The license we use for this software
 * README.md -- The file you are presently reading
 * ROADMAP.md -- Our development roadmap
-* rust-toolchain.toml -- This tells the development environment which version of rust to use.
+* rust-toolchain.toml -- This tells the development environment which version of rust to use
 * SECURITY.md -- Future info for security updates
 * translations -> aardwolf-templates/translations

 ## Homepage Screenshot
 This is a screenshot of the static HTML demo.
-While not a final version it does showcase the design intentions.
+While not a final version, it does showcase the design intentions.

 <p align="center">
   <img alt="Aardwolf Social: Powering connected social communities with open software" src="/doc/images/homepage-demo.png" />
 </p>

 ###  Code of Conduct
-As a COMMUNITY it is very important to us that we maintain a positive and supportive environment for everyone who wants to participate.
+As a community it is very important to us that we maintain a positive and supportive environment for everyone who wants to participate.
 When you join us we ask that you follow our [code of conduct](/CODE_OF_CONDUCT.md) in all interactions both on and offline.

 ###  Contributing
 Here are the areas we could use help with!

 * Rust Developers, folk that want to learn are welcome! - [Rust](https://www.rust-lang.org)
-* Frontend Developers, HTML/CSS folks that want to help with the UI/UX part of the project.
+* Frontend Developers, HTML/CSS folks that want to help with the UI/UX part of the project
-* Documentation help.
-Proofreading, organization, update wiki, etc.
+* Documentation help: Proofreading, organization, update wiki, etc.
-* Docker containers/VM's.
-Some progress has been made building Docker images (for developement)
+* Docker containers/VM's: Some progress has been made building Docker images (for development)

-Once your ready to dive in please check out our [contributor's guidelines](/CONTRIBUTING.md), and our [roadmap](ROADMAP.md).
+Once you're ready to dive in please check out our [contributor's guidelines](/CONTRIBUTING.md), and our [roadmap](ROADMAP.md).

 #### List of Repositories
-Currently Aardwolf-Social is broken down into several repositories
+Currently, Aardwolf-Social is broken down into several repositories:
 - Aardwolf-Social "Main", the one you are presently on.
 - [Aardwolf Social Interface](https://github.com/Aardwolf-Social/aardwolf-interface), a repo to independently work on, and test Frontend development.
 - [Aardwolf Social Website](https://github.com/Aardwolf-Social/aardwolf-website), is where the Jekyll site is deployed from.